 We were still on this track until a May 2018 decision from the Connecticut Public Utilities Regulatory Authority (PURA) denied municipalities access to utility poles for commercial broadband networks under the one law that authorized it “for any purpose.”
 We have participated in litigation opposing the PURA ruling, but years may pass before a decision is reached, and the most likely decision will just start the clock again rather than restoring municipal rights to utility poles.
 Our current legislature has a bill in process that may straighten the matter out, but PURA could still plug the works if it chose to, and we are far from certain that the bill will survive opposition from all incumbent carriers, led by Frontier.
 Indeed, as of early May the bill has yet to be called for a vote.
 It is worth saying that this bill, which follows FCC precedents, if passed could take a year out of the construction process and hundreds of thousands of dollars in costs just for one town.

 It happens that Connecticut, like Massachusetts, has within its municipal electric utility law a provision entitling municipal electric utilities to install communications networks on utility poles.
 Many towns in western Massachusetts have used their state law to construct fiber optic networks for Internet access.
 While the Connecticut law has never been used to actually create an electric utility (the six municipal electric utilities in Connecticut were constructed before the law went into effect), we are led to believe that any individual town is entitled to form a small electric utility (a solar array sending power into the grid may be enough) and, within that structure, install a fiber optic network on utility poles.
 So this is the direction we are now taking.

-This was written in mid-March of 2019.
+This was written in the first week of May of 2019.
 We will update this section as we have definitive news to report.